timdeschryver/timdeschryver.dev/content/posts/angular-build-once-deploy-to-multiple-environments/index.md

 ---
-title: 'Angular: Build once deploy to multiple environments 🚀'
+title: Angular: Build once deploy to multiple environments 🚀
 slug: angular-build-once-deploy-to-multiple-environments
 description: In our quest to build a twelve-factor app where we build once and deploy to multiple environment we encountered some problems, but we managed to solve them.
 Read here how we did it.
 author: Tim Deschryver
-date: '2019-04-24T08:00:00.000Z'
+date: 2019-04-24T08:00:00.000Z
-tags:
-  - Angular
-  - DevOps
-  - CI/CD
+tags: Angular, DevOps, CI/CD
-banner: './images/banner.jpg'
+banner: ./images/banner.jpg
-bannerCredit: 'Photo by [Chau Cédric](https://unsplash.com/@an_ku_sh) on [Unsplash](https://unsplash.com)'
+bannerCredit: Photo by [Chau Cédric](https://unsplash.com/@an_ku_sh) on [Unsplash](https://unsplash.com)
 published: false
 publisher: Angular In Depth
 publish_url: ''